 Let's see what is happening in the cosmetics world because AR is quite successful there.

 This app, also created by Modiface is very popular on Itunes and ranks pretty high on #44 with ratings of 4.7 from almost 20,000 obviously happy users.
 And there is a good reason for that, the app is actually pretty great.
-You can brows through all the products and try them on your face that moment.
+You can browse through all the products and try them on your face at that moment.
 The result you see through AR is pretty fascinating.

 L’Oreals app created a lot of heat.
 L’oreal bought a company called Modiface, they were a major AR beauty company that created many customs augmented reality apps (eg for Sephora, Estée Lauder).
 Interestingly, not often mentioned, Meitu, a Chinese AR beauty company is worth billions.

-Similar like the apps, the Magic Mirror is literally a big mirror in which you can try different looks that show an accurate image of how you would look with different makeup looks.
+Similar to the apps, the Magic Mirror is literally a big mirror in which you can try different looks that show an accurate image of how you would look with different makeup looks.
 A team that created this is again Modiface.
-Customers love it because it enables you in matter of seconds to see how a certain look would fit you.
+Customers love it because it enables you in a matter of seconds to see how a certain look would fit you.
 No need to actually spend time painting your face or buying those products in advance.
 This creates happier customers because it saves customers money by not buying the wrong products and hence spending that amount on things they will actually be happy about.
 Increase in sales after introducing Magic Mirror showed exactly that.

 2.7 review / 89 ratings / https://itunes.apple.com/us/app/ray-ban-virtual-try-on/id900630471?ls=1&mt=8